plone/Products.PloneOrg/README.rst

     # Check nginx is running
     telnet 10.57.0.107 6021

+    # NOTE: Make sure dist.plone.org is not controlled by staging nginx?
+    # See /usr/local/etc/varnish/default.vcl

     # Ok what the fuck should happen here.
 It would be nice if someone would have left a note.